Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 LAANC Coverage

-LAANC (Low Altitude Authorization and Notification Capability) is available at 726 airports nationwide, including Massachusetts airports.
-Boston Logan (BOS) anchors a large Class B airspace covering downtown Boston, Seaport, and parts of Cambridge and Somerville, with many areas having LAANC ceilings of zero feet requiring manual DroneZone authorization (up to 90 days).
-Worcester (ORH) and Hanscom Field (BED) add their own controlled airspace inland.
+LAANC is available at major airports and required for Class B, C, D, and surface-E controlled airspace.
+Boston Logan (BOS) creates extensive Class B airspace covering downtown Boston, the Seaport, and parts of Cambridge and Somerville, with LAANC ceilings often zero feet requiring manual DroneZone authorization (up to 90 days approval time).
+Worcester Regional Airport (ORH) and Hanscom Field (BED) generate additional controlled airspace.

 Major Airports